euwbah/musescore-xen-tuner/README.md

 // 3.
 Accidental chains

-// each accidental must be separated by a space.
+// each accidental must be separated by at least one space

 // chain 1: the usual 100c semitone accidentals
 bbb.b bbb bb b (100c) # x #x x.x